 Mr. Gross has addressed numerous forums in the United States on shareholder-related issues, including ILEP; Loyola University Chicago School of Law’s Institute for Investor Protection Conference; the National Conference on Public Employee Retirement Systems’ (“NCPERS”) Legislative Conferences; PLI conferences on Current Trends in Securities Law; and a panel entitled “Enhancing Consistency and Predictability in Applying Fraud-on-the-Market Theory” sponsored by the Duke Law School Center for Judicial Studies.

 Mr. Gross is also valued by foreign investors for his expertise, having addressed the Tel Aviv Institutional Investors Forum, the National Association of Pension Funds Conference in Edinburgh, and law students at Bar Ilan University in Tel Aviv.

-Among other articles, Mr. Gross authored “Class Certification in a Post-Halliburton II World,” published in Law360 on July 21, 2014.
-He is the author of the article “Loser-Pays - or Whose ‘Fault’ Is It Anyway: A Response to Hensler-Rowe’s “Beyond ‘It Just Ain’t Worth It’,” which appeared in 64 Law & Contemporary Problems (Duke Law School) (2001).
+Among other articles, Mr. Gross authored Back to Basic(s): Common Sense Trumps Econometrics, New York Law Jrl.
+(Jan.
+8, 2018) (with Jeremy Lieberman); Class Certification in a Post-Halliburton II World,46 Loyola-Chicago Law Jrl.
+485 (2015); and Loser-Pays - or Whose “Fault” Is It Anyway: A Response to Hensler-Rowe’s “Beyond ‘It Just Ain’t Worth It,” 64 Law & Contemporary Problems (Duke Law School) (2001).